Hemnath-V/Front_End_Journey/README.md

 Practiced handling events in React using onChange and other event attributes.
 Captured user input and displayed the updated value instantly using state.
 Handled user input using onChange
-Displayed live updates as the user type.
+Displayed live updates as the user types